factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 {{% alert  title="Note" %}}
 The example below uses Spring Boot.
-However, as the Junit5 extension is framework-agnostic you are free to go different directions (e.g. using Quarkus).
+However, as the Junit5 extension is framework-agnostic you are free to go in different directions (e.g. using Quarkus).
 {{% / alert %}}

 #### Preparation